jckleiner/learning-and-notes/linux/server-config/README.md

  * Set password for user: `sudo passwd <USERNAME>`

 ### 3. SSH configuration
-TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO
+TODO TODO TODO TODO
  * disable root login with ssh
- * can only login with newly created user with ssh
+ * should only be able login with newly created user with ssh
- * password vs public key
+ * password and public key

 ### 4. Install and configure a Firewall (UFW)
  * `sudo apt install ufw`